omahs/forge-std/README.md

 ### stdCheats

 This is a wrapper over miscellaneous cheatcodes that need wrappers to be more dev friendly.
 Currently there are only functions related to `prank`.
 In general, users may expect ETH to be put into an address on `prank`, but this is not the case for safety reasons.
-Explicitly this `hoax` function should only be used for address that have expected balances as it will get overwritten.
+Explicitly this `hoax` function should only be used for addresses that have expected balances as it will get overwritten.
 If an address already has ETH, you should just use `prank`.
 If you want to change that balance explicitly, just use `deal`.
 If you want to do both, `hoax` is also right for you.

 #### Example usage: